-I know what you’re probably thinking: It’s just a cookie, right?
-I mean, they look innocent enough, golden with melty chocolate chips, crinkled edges and melt-in-your-mouth interiors… but one bite and you’re ruined for life.
+I mean, sure, they look innocent enough.
+Golden with melty chocolate chips, crinkled edges and melt-in-your-mouth interiors… but one bite and you’re positively ruined for life.

 These cookies will consume your life, shrink your jeans, and steal your boyfriend (I wouldn’t put it past them, anyway).

 A Secret Ingredient You’ll Wish You Never Discovered

 How obnoxiously cliche, and, even more obnoxiously, intriguing.